cpcwood/jest-erb-transformer/README.md

 ### Options

-To add custom configuration, such as using the Ruby on Rails runner for ERB compilation, add a configuration object to the transformer entry in the ```package.json``` using the Jest syntax, such as:
+To add custom configuration, such as using the Ruby on Rails runner for ERB compilation, add a configuration object to the transformer entry in the ```package.json``` using the Jest syntax.
+For example, to compile JavaScript in the rails environment:

 ```json
 "transform": {